-\\With dryers, check the exterior vents on a monthly basis as they commonly become plugged with lint which reduces the efficiency of the dryer and can be a fire hazard.
+With dryers, check the exterior vents on a monthly basis as they commonly become plugged with lint which reduces the efficiency of the dryer and can be a fire hazard.
 Maintenance for the vents will be arranged through your property managers/strata.

-\\Please note that it is recommended that the lint trap in the dryer itself should be cleaned after every load of dried laundry.
+Please note that it is recommended that the lint trap in the dryer itself should be cleaned after every load of dried laundry.
 Failure to clean this lint trap as recommended may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home.
 Please note that is not warrantable and Onni will not cover any damages.

 Booster fan lint trap - although each dryer comes equipped with a lint trap inside, we have installed a secondary lint trap which is attached to the booster fan above the dryer.
-We recommend that you clean the primary lint trap (dryer) after each use and clean the secondary lint trap (for the booster fan) at minimal once a week or more often as required.
+We recommend that you clean the primary lint trap and secondary lint trap (dryer) after each use.